reactjs/react.dev/content/docs/typechecking-with-proptypes.md

 ### Function Components {#function-components}

-If you are using function components in your regular development, you may want to make some small changes to allow PropTypes to be proper applied.
+If you are using function components in your regular development, you may want to make some small changes to allow PropTypes to be properly applied.

 Let's say you have a component like this: